apache/druid/docs/content/ingestion/stream-pull.md

 option is to set up a "copying" service that reads from the data source and writes to Druid using the [stream push method](stream-push.html).

 Another option is *stream pull*.
-With this approach, a Druid Realtime Node ingests data from a [Firehose](../ingestion/firehose.html) connected to the data you want to read.
-The Druid quickstart and tutorials do not include information about how to set up standalone realtime nodes, but they can be used in place for Tranquility server and the indexing service.
-Please note that Realtime nodes have different properties and roles than the indexing service.
+With this approach, a Druid Realtime Process ingests data from a [Firehose](../ingestion/firehose.html) connected to the data you want to read.
+The Druid quickstart and tutorials do not include information about how to set up standalone realtime processes, but they can be used in place for Tranquility server and the indexing service.
+Please note that Realtime processes have different properties and roles than the indexing service.

-## Realtime Node Ingestion
+## Realtime Process Ingestion

-Much of the configuration governing Realtime nodes and the ingestion of data is set in the Realtime spec file, discussed on this page.
+Much of the configuration governing Realtime processes and the ingestion of data is set in the Realtime spec file, discussed on this page.

-For general Real-time Node information, see [here](../design/realtime.html).
+For general Real-time Process information, see [here](../design/realtime.html).

-For Real-time Node Configuration, see [Realtime Configuration](../configuration/realtime.html).
+For Real-time Process Configuration, see [Realtime Configuration](../configuration/realtime.html).

-For writing your own plugins to the real-time node, see [Firehose](../ingestion/firehose.html).
+For writing your own plugins to the real-time process, see [Firehose](../ingestion/firehose.html).

 ## Realtime "specFile"